MEETINGS HELD EVERY SECOND WEDNESDAY, 7:00 PM

 The public is invited to attend, check us out, and get involved!

-For a list of all events happening this month check out the story in the Times Leader
+A list of all events that took place were posted in the Times Leader

 January 19th, 2017 “For The Least of Them” Play –

-Thursday 7:00 pm at King’s College Burke Auditorium, McGowan Business School (133 No. River Street, Wilkes-Barre) The Annual Msgr.
-John J. Curran Event: “For the Least of Them,” is a one-act, one-person play about the life of and times of Msgr.
+King’s College Burke Auditorium, McGowan Business School (133 No. River Street, Wilkes-Barre) hosted the Annual Msgr.
+John J. Curran Event: “For the Least of Them,”.
+This was a one-act, one-person play about the life of and times of Msgr.
 J.J.
 Curran, known as “the labor priest” because of his association with anthracite mine workers.
-The play was written by Ken Gordon and acted by Billie Herbert, Introduction by Robert Wolensky, refreshments at 6:30 pm.
-This programs is FREE and open to the PUBLIC.
+The play was written by Ken Gordon and acted by Billie Herbert, Introduction by Robert Wolensky, It was provided FREE and open to the PUBLIC.

 January 25, “Oral History in Northeastern Pennsylvania: Purposes and Projects” –

-Wednesday at 7:00 pm.
-Discussants will be Lucia Daley, Ron Faraday, Melissa Meade, Noreen O’Connor, F. Charles Petrillo, Mary Policare, Robert Wolensky.
+Discussants were Lucia Daley, Ron Faraday, Melissa Meade, Noreen O’Connor, F. Charles Petrillo, Mary Policare, Robert Wolensky.

 January 28, “Pittston-area Mining Disasters: Knight Shaft (1871), Eagle Shaft (1871), Twin Shaft (1896), and Knox (1959)” –

-Saturday at 7 pm.
-A round table discussion on the topic will take place at St. John the Evangelist Catholic Church basement, 35 Williams St., Pittston.
-This programs is FREE and open to the PUBLIC.
+A round table discussion on the topic took place at St. John the Evangelist Catholic Church basement, 35 Williams St., Pittston.

-February 23, 2017*** WVIA hopes to have the “Our Town”episode of Pittston air on February 23, 2017.
-Volunteers will be answering phones for donations and info on getting your own copy of the segment.
-If you’d like to help us answer phones -contact us- we’d be happy to have more help!
+February 23, 2017*** WVIA aired “Our Town”episode of Pittston February 23, 2017.
+Volunteers were answering phones for donations and info on getting copies of the segment.
+If you’d like to purchase your copy of the segment we do have DVD;s for sale.
+Just email us at GreaterPittstonHistory@gmail.com

 PAST EVENTS from previous years